Contrast-Security-OSS/docs/content/user/apps/Flow-map.md

 ### Browsers

-If the application is being exercised while you're viewing the flow map, the **Browser** tab appears with a list of the browsers <!-- on which you can access the app or on which it's being accessed? -->.
+If the application is being accessed while you're viewing the flow map, the **Browser** tab appears with a list of the browsers on which it's being accessed.
+Hover over the icons to see details, such as browser type version.

 ## Back-End Systems

-The **Back-End Systems** columns displays each of the system to which your application is connected.
+The **Back-End Systems** columns displays each of the systems to which your application is connected.
+Hover on the cylinder icon for databases, the globe icon for URLs, or the plug icon for LDAP databases to see more details on each system; click on an icon to highlight its connection to other applications.
 A solid line with lock indicates that the connection is encrypted; a dashed line shows that the connection is unencrypted or the state of encryption is unknown.
-Hover on a system for more details; click on the icon to highlight its connection to other applications.

 ## Connected Applications